A deletion-contraction formula and monotonicity properties for the polymatroid Tutte polynomial: Abstract

 \section{Abstract}

-The Tutte polynomial is a crucial invariant of matroids.
-The polymatroid Tutte polynomial $\mathscr{T}_{P}(x,y)$, introduced by Bernardi et al., is an extension of the classical Tutte polynomial from matroids to polymatroids $P$.
+{The Tutte polynomial is a fundamental invariant of matroids.
+The polymatroid Tutte polynomial $\mathscr{T}_{P}(x,y)$, introduced by Bernardi, K\'{a}lm\'{a}n, and Postnikov, is an extension of the classical Tutte polynomial from matroids to polymatroids $P$.
 In this paper, we first obtain a deletion-contraction formula for $\mathscr{T}_{P}(x,y)$.
-Then we prove two coefficientwise natural monotonicity properties, for containment and for minors of the interior polynomial $x^{n}\mathscr{T}_{P}(x^{-1},1)$ and the exterior polynomial $y^{n}\mathscr{T}_{P}(1,y^{-1})$, where $P$ is a polymatroid over $[n]$.
-We show by a counter-example that these monotonicity properties do not extend to $\mathscr{T}_{P}(x,y)$.
+Then we prove two natural properties of coefficientwise monotonicity, one for containment and one for minors, both for the interior polynomial $x^{n}\mathscr{T}_{P}(x^{-1},1)$ and the exterior polynomial $y^{n}\mathscr{T}_{P}(1,y^{-1})$, where $P$ is a polymatroid over $[n]$.
+We show by an example that these monotonicity properties do not extend to $\mathscr{T}_{P}(x,y)$.
 Using deletion-contraction, we obtain formulas for the coefficients of terms of degree $n-1$ in $\mathscr{T}_{P}(x,y)$.
-Finally, for all $k\geq 0$, we characterize hypergraphs $\mathcal{H}=(V,E)$ so that the coefficient of $y^{k}$ in the exterior polynomial of the associated polymatroid $P_{\mathcal{H}}$ attains its maximal value $\binom{|V|+k-2}{k}$.
+Finally, we characterize hypergraphs $\mathcal{H}=(V,E)$ such that the coefficient of $y^{k}$ in the exterior polynomial of the associated polymatroid $P_{\mathcal{H}}$ attains its maximal value $\binom{|V|+k-2}{k}$ for all $k$ up to some bound.} \keywords{Tutte polynomial; Polymatroid; Deletion-contraction formula; Monotonicity}